Note from Managing Editor Allison Brickell: “If it were anyone else who said it, I would have dismissed this prediction as nonsense.”

-There are several reasons, starting with ignorance.
+There are several reasons, starting with our public education system.

-Blame that, in part, on our abysmal public education system.
 As the National Commission on Excellence in Education reported many years ago, “If an unfriendly foreign power had attempted to impose on America the mediocre educational performance that exists today, we might well have viewed it as an act of war.”

-Many Americans graduate not just from high school but from college without a basic understanding of why we even have a stock market.
+Too many Americans graduate not just from high school but from college without a basic understanding of why we even have a stock market.

 A share of stock is not just a piece of paper or a blip on an electronic screen.
 It is a fractional interest in a public company.